Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Here are seven ways to help anyone get through with ease those things they thought they couldn't get through.

 1. Prayer Request

 Instead of focusing on the problem, talk to the Prayer Solver.
 Pray to God and let Him know that you are anxious about the result of your doctor's visit.
 Let God know that you are nervous about taking your car to be serviced.
 Surely, God knows about your situation, but He wants to hear it from you.

 Remind yourself that Philippians 4:6 says, "Be anxious for nothing; but in everything by prayer and supplication with thanksgiving let your requests be made known unto God."

 2. Read Scriptures

 Read a passage in the Bible that speaks to your particular need.
-The Word of God will help you take your mind off of your problem at least during the time you are reading the passage.
+Scriptures will help you take your mind off of your problem and focus and God.

 - Psalm 23

 - Psalm 27